Access session | PRA for Desktop

 Registry editor tools

-Refresh the registry icon: Refresh the registry.
+Image of the Restart Registry icon.: Refresh the registry.

-Search registry icon: Search the registry.
+Image of the Search Registry icon.: Search the registry.

-©2003-2025 BeyondTrust Corporation.
+©2003-2026 BeyondTrust Corporation.
 All Rights Reserved.
 Other trademarks identified on this page are owned by their respective owners.
 BeyondTrust is not a chartered bank or trust company, or depository institution.
 It is not authorized to accept deposits or trust accounts and is not licensed or regulated by any state or federal banking authority.